-Impairment tests on goodwill and other intangible assets with indefinite useful economic lives, assets under construction or capitalized development expenses which are not amortized yet, are undertaken annually at the financial year end.
+Impairment tests on goodwill, assets under construction or capitalized development expenses which are not amortized yet, are undertaken annually at the financial year end.
 Other non-financial assets and goodwill are subject to impairment tests whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
 Where the carrying value of an asset exceeds its recoverable amount (i.e. the higher of value in use and fair value less costs to sell), the asset is written down accordingly.